It can also be an error from a bad sensor, but usually, it is a low tire that needs air.

 The warning message SVC Tire Monitor is given when the onboard computer (ECM) receives data that a tire has low air pressure.

-Each rim on the vehicle has a TPMS sensor that reports to the main computer (ECM) on the air pressure inside the tires.
+Each rim on the vehicle has a TPMS sensor that reports to the main computer (ECM) the air pressure inside the tires.

 If a TPMS sensor report low pressure or malfunctions, the ECM will give the warning message SVC Tire Monitor.